|Clave / id||Museo/tipo||Resumen EN||Descripción EN||Editar|

 |The history of Aguascalientes since prehistoric times up to Independence, in a magnificent Porfiriato-period (late nineteenth century) building, houses a collection covering regional paleontology, archeology, the Christian religion, the Chichimeca War, the inland Camino Real with its silver ingots, the distant prison and the founding of the city.|

-It has been found on Venustiano Carranza street since its creation, one of the most symbolic, traditional and best preserved roads of the group of historical monuments in the capital of Aguascalientes.
-It is just a few steps away from the Cathedral and the Governmental Palace.
-It was opened to the public in April 1988 and officially opened on October 3 of the same year.
+The museum has been found on Venustiano Carranza street since its creation, one of the most symbolic, traditional and best preserved thoroughfares of the set of historical monuments in the capital of Aguascalientes.
+It is just a few steps away from the Cathedral and the Palace of Government.
+It was opened to the public in April 1988 and officially inaugurated on October 3 of the same year.

 |The history of Colima since early times is housed in this architectural jewel from the Porfiriato period.
 The archeology (influenced by the great volcano), pottery from the Capacha, Ortice and Comala regions, shaft tombs, evangelization, trade with the Philippines, the passage of Benito Juarez, the Revolution and the region today are all represented.|

-Its collection relates the most important details of the building’s history, from the Pre-hispanic era to the first half of the twentieth century.
-Opened in 1988, the Regional Museum of the History of Colima has been set up in an old Porfirian style building which was originally built as a home at the beginning of the nineteenth century in Portal Morelos.
-Together with the Smaller Cathedral or Basilica, the Governmental Palace, the Hidalgo and Medellín Sites and the Garden of Freedom, it is part of the city’s architectural heritage.
+Its collection relates the most important details of the building’s history, from the pre-Hispanic era to the first half of the twentieth century.
+Opened in 1988, the Colima Regional History Museum has been installed in a building that was renovated during the Porfiriato period, having originally been constructed as a dwelling in the early nineteenth century in Portal Morelos.
+Together with the Smaller Cathedral or Basilica, the City Hall, the Hidalgo and Medellín Sites and the Garden of Freedom, it is part of the city’s architectural heritage.

-Thanks to the museum’s narrative, visitors can learn about the evolution of the Central American towns which settled in this area, the instruments and new activities which they adopted following the Conquest, Evangelization and trade with Asia, as well as the main historical events which Colima experienced during the nineteenth and part of the twentieth centuries.
+The museum’s narrative teaches visitors about the evolution of the Mesoamerican peoples who settled in this area, the implements and new activities they adopted following the Conquest, Evangelization and trade with Asia, as well as the main historical events which Colima experienced during the nineteenth and part of the twentieth centuries.

-At first, the building was know as Portal de Brizuela (Brizuela’s entrance gate) as it belonged to one of the main landowners in Colima, who ordered for a Tuscan-style house to be built on the ruins of an entrance gate made from wood and tile known as Entrance Gate of the Gifted; a name given in memory of two Independence heroes.
+At first, the building was know as Portal de Brizuela as it belonged to one of the main landowners in Colima, who ordered a Tuscan-style house to be built on the ruins of a porticoed building made from wood and tile known as Portal de los Regalado; a name given in memory of two Independence heroes.

-The residence belonged to Mr and Mrs Pérez Ayala and had only one floor.
-However, after being inherited by one of their nieces, a renovation was carried out in 1948 on the orders of the niece’s husband, Juan de Dios Brizuela.
-The side street of the entrance gate, through Reforma, belonged to the De la Madrid family.
-An important resident of Colima lived here; Miguel de la Madrid Hurtado, the ex-president of Mexico.
-In 1913 the building was converted into a Hotel Casino, under the management of an Asian businessman with the surname Li, who extended the house by adding a second floor to boost business.
+The residence belonged to the Pérez Ayala family and had only one floor.
+However, after passing to one of their nieces, a renovation was carried out in 1948 on the orders of the niece’s husband, Juan de Dios Brizuela.
+The side street, Reforma, belonged to the De la Madrid family.
+An important resident of Colima spent his childhood here: Miguel de la Madrid Hurtado, former president of Mexico.
+In 1913 the building was converted into the Hotel Casino, under the management of an Asian businessman with the surname Li, who extended the mansion by adding a second floor to boost business.

-It wasn’t until November 1989 that it began its functions as an institution dedicated to publicizing, preserving and protecting the building’s cultural heritage.
-Furthermore, thanks to an agreement signed between the National Institute of Anthropology and History, the University of Colima and the state government, the building was incorporated into the university cultural heritage under the management and supervision of the INAH.
+It wasn’t until November 1989 that it began operation as an institution dedicated to promoting, preserving and protecting the cultural heritage of the state.
+Thanks to an agreement signed between the National Institute of Anthropology and History, the University of Colima and the Colima State Government, the building was incorporated into the university's cultural patrimony, under the management and supervision of the INAH.

 This museum holds archeological objects from the region which hold great historical value for the inhabitants of the desert and the north of Mexico.
 The Laguna region is shared by two states in Mexico (Coahuila and Durango) and this museum benefits the whole area.
 Its predecessor was the Laguna Cultural Centre, founded on November 6, 1970, by a group of distinguished citizens who wanted to publicize and exhibit the region’s heritage by means of a museum in the city of Torreón.
-When an interdisciplinary team of researchers from the National Institute of Anthropology and History (who had previously explored the Cueva de la Candelaria (Cave of the Candlemas), located in the heart of the La Laguna region) discovered a significant number of mortuary bundles and other archeological objects, it became imperative for a space to exist which would allow for research, preservation and exhibition of these objects.
-Therefore, on November 22, 1976, the Regional Museum of La Laguna opened its doors.
+When an interdisciplinary team of researchers from the National Institute of Anthropology and History (who had previously explored the Cueva de la Candelaria, located in the heart of the La Laguna region) discovered a significant number of mortuary bundles and other archeological objects, it became imperative to create a space which would allow for research, preservation and exhibition of these objects.
+Therefore, on November 22, 1976, the La Laguna Regional Museum opened its doors.

 It has four permanent exhibition rooms.
 The first focuses on ‘Regional archeology’.
 This room exhibits the objects found in the Cueva de la Candelaria, mostly artifacts and instruments used by the Laguna tribes (Paoquis, Caviseros, Ahomanes, Anuopas, Irritalas, among others), as well as clothing and human remains.
 The second is ‘Central America’.
 It exhibits ceramic pieces from the Oaxaca area, the Gulf, the Mayan region, the West of Mexico and the Central Highlands.
 Next is the Licio Lagos Collection.
-It holds reproductions inspired by Pre-Hispanic pieces from different Central American cultures, made by modern day craftsmen and donated by the famous architect from Veracruz.
-Finally is Ethnography.
+It holds reproductions inspired by pre-Hispanic pieces from different Mesoamerican cultures, made by modern-day craftsmen and donated by the famous architect from Veracruz.
+Lastly is Ethnography.
 This exhibits clothing and objects belonging to groups from the states of Michoacán, Chiapas, Coahuila, Oaxaca and Guerrero.